 You might like...

-This is a striking, bolt-upright, slow-growing golden yew which naturally makes a good shape without any clipping or trimming.
+Taxus baccata 'Fastigiata' is a striking, upright, dark green yew makes a good shape without any clipping or trimming.
 Plants of this cultivar are all female, so if a male yew of any kind is nearby, they produce red berries which add extra interest late in the season.
 The berries are, however, poisonous if eaten.
-This conifer makes a good specimen plant for a border, and a double row provides a good formal avenue planted either side of a path.
-It is one of the best golden forms, especially as it will take many years to outgrow its position.
+This conifer makes a good specimen plant for a border, and a double row provides a good formal avenue planted either side of a path, but ultimate height is up to 12m tall.
 To propagate, take cuttings in late summer and early autumn.
 Plants are quite tough and will grow in any well-drained soil.
-The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).
+(The plant pictured is a very young specimen!)

 Plant type: Evergreen shrub

 Be the first reader to review the Taxus baccata 'Fastigiata' Yew!

 Please register or login to add a review